 Franklins was the first of the big grocery chains to use barcode scanners at all checkouts.

 The Australian Dairy Corporation (now Dairy Australia) began its osteoporosis campaign, talking about calcium intake.
 Although milk had always been touted as giving you strong bones and teeth, the new campaign was more specific about the likelihood and effects of an osteoporosis ‘epidemic’.
 Research indicated that people were avoiding dairy products owing to concerns about heart health and weight control.
 More

 Arnott’s Tiny Teddy biscuits hit the market, becoming the most successful product launch in the company’s history.
 More than five million biscuits were sold in little more than a month.
 It was a miniature version of the Teddy Bear biscuit, first produced by Guest’s and popular since the 1920s.

-Individually packaged, ready-made meals and snacks appear in increasing numbers in the supermarket.
+In the 1990s, individually packaged, ready-made meals and snacks appeared in increasing numbers in the supermarket.
 Microwave pasteurisation techniques extended the shelf-life of pre-packaged refrigerated foods, offering “minimal processing” plus assured microbiological safety for pre-packaged meals.
+More

 Fusion cooking started before the 1990s (at Tetsuya’s, for example) but in this decade became more widespread.
 Chefs combined eastern and western influences.
 Chefs like Adelaide’s Cheong Liew combined cuisines with a deft touch but lesser mortals often produced “confusion cuisine”.
 Fusion cuisine worked best in countries like Australia, Canada, the US and New Zealand with their fresh produce, fewer historical food traditions and foodies with adventurous palates.
 More